rickgennis/managebackups/src/managebackups.1.md

 **--nobackup**
 : Disable performing backups for this run.
 To disable permanently moving forward, remove the "command" directive from the profile's config file.

+**--leaveoutput**
+: Leave the output from any commands that are run to create a backup or SFTP one in a file under /tmp/managebackups_output.
+This can help facilitate diagnosing authentication errors.

 ## 2. Pruning Options

 **--prune**